yobqh5119/algo-2024/FrontendMasters Algo Course/binarySearch.md

 # Things to know
   - Is the list ordered?
 Then we can use binary search
   - binary search is O(logN) because we are getting the half of the given input each step.
+  - condition wise, low is inclusive high is exclusive.

 # Pseudo Code
   search(arr,low,high)